 Reptiles are one of the most distinctive families of animals, and they’re definitely a unique pet choice.
 Rather than the sprains, strains, cuts, and scrapes that are typical of cats and dogs, you’ll be dealing with an entirely new set of potential wildlife obstacles.
 And isn’t that what makes life interesting?

-Keep reading for a better understanding of three of the most common skin (and scale) issues that you’re likely to face.
+Keep reading for a better understanding of three of the most common skin (and scale) issues that you’re likely to face in reptile care.

-A reptile’s skin health is highly indicative of their overall well-being and can be affected by myriad factors.
-Some are environmental circumstances while others are more serious underlying ailments.
-Dysecdysis, known colloquially as improper or problem shedding, is a tell-tale sign that something isn’t quite right with your reptilian friend.
+A reptile’s skin health is highly indicative of its overall well-being and can be affected by myriad factors.
+Some are environmental circumstances, while others are more serious underlying ailments.
+Dysecdysis, known colloquially as improper or problem shedding, is a tell-tale sign that something isn’t quite right with your wildlife friend.

 Dysecdysis is not a medical condition; it’s a symptom of one.
 There are two major categories responsible for irregular shedding patterns:

 - Improper husbandry – This includes malnutrition, incorrect temperature or humidity, or improper handling of the animal-the basic care you provide for your pet.

 - Underlying health issues – Bacterial diseases and illnesses can also cause the skin pattern of Dysecdysis, though improper husbandry can be a contributor to the development of these conditions.

 *Disclaimer: Always consult with your veterinarian before proceeding with at-home care of our reptile.